Cloud Ctrl

 How often is governance data updated?

 Governance compliance data is collected and refreshed daily from your connected cloud accounts.
+You can also trigger an ad-hoc collection from the Manage → Cloud Accounts page.

 Can I export governance data?